waimea-dt/dt-notes/docs/web/css/basics.md

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Note "Woah!"
+> [!Note] Woah!
-    An Outside Context Problem was the sort of thing most civilisations encountered just once, and which they tended to encounter rather in the same way a sentence encountered a full stop.
+> An Outside Context Problem was the sort of thing most civilisations encountered just once, and which they tended to encounter rather in the same way a sentence encountered a full stop.
 I will allow my fear to pass through me and around me and when it is gone, I will turn and look, and only myself will remain.

 ![Image title](https://dummyimage.com/300x200/){ align=left }